King draws cheers with witty remark before royal address

 KUALA LUMPUR: The Yang di-Pertuan Agong, Sultan Muhammad V, drew applause and cheers from the MPs from both sides in the Dewan Rakyat when he jokingly advised everyone to remain in their seats and not leave as he prepared to deliver his royal address.

-The remark by His Majesty brought to mind the incident at the swearing-in of MPs yesterday when several opposition MPs walked out after expressing dissatisfaction at the procedure in the election of the new Speaker of the Dewan Rakyat.
+The remark by His Majesty brought to mind the incident at the swearing-in of MPs on Monday when several opposition MPs walked out after expressing dissatisfaction at the procedure in the election of the new Speaker of the Dewan Rakyat.

 “Speaker of the Dewan Rakyat, President of the Dewan Negara and Honourable Members of the House, please be seated and do not leave,” His Majesty said with a smile and then sat down to deliver the royal address to open the first meeting of the first session of the 14th Parliament.